-The Speciality Coffee Association recently contacted Dan Lacey to contribute to their Daily Edition newspaper for World of Coffee 2017.
+The Speciality Coffee Association spoke to Dan Lacey to contribute to their Daily Edition newspaper for World of Coffee 2017.
 They wanted to get his perspective on the importance of coffee education.
 It seemed like a great opportunity to shine a light on our long term collaboration with Boston Tea Party and the fact that all of their baristas receive SCA accredited training, here, in the roastery.

 Here's the article that will be going out at World of Coffee, we didn't want just the attendees to get a look at it.

 At it’s best, coffee education can transform a business.
 It inspires and engages employees, and it enhances customer loyalty and experience.
 Developing, retaining and attracting talent.
 All these things are accepted as vital for business growth and success.
 So why is formally recognised training so often treated as an afterthought or a ‘nice to have’?